Quick Guide to Cardstock Sizes and Paper Weights

 What Is Cardstock?

 Cardstock is a thicker, heavier, and more durable type of paper.
 It is the best paper for card making and paper crafting.
 It usually has a smooth surface and can be metallic, textured, or glossy.
-It is sturdier and heavier than your average paper, making it perfect for various arts and crafts.
-Moreover, it is more flexible and thinner than paperboard and cardboard.
-It is a versatile type of paper that can elevate any handmade creation and add a more professional look to brochures, pamphlets, business cards, greeting cards, invitations, and more.
+It is sturdier and heavier than your average paper, making it perfect for various arts and crafts projects!

-Cardstock Paper in Paper Crafting
+How to Use Cardstock in Paper Crafting

 Glitter Gradient Cardstock Set - Pink Brilliance

-Cardstock Texture and Finishes
+Types of Cardstock Texture and Finishes

 While it is essential to understand cardstock sizes and weights, learning about the various texture and finishes is equally essential, especially in paper crafting.

 - Vellum is a fine parchment paper that can range from semi-transparent to almost opaque.
 It is typically made of calf’s skin.
+This type of paper is perfect for die cutting, layering, and experimenting with different types of cardmaking techniques!

 - Textured cardstock is made up of various fiber or other content that gives it a unique texture.
-The standard textures include linen, canvas, wood grain, bark, etc.
+The standard textures include linen, canvas, wood grain, bark, etc. Unlike smooth cardstock, which has a plain and flat surface, textured cardstock adds dimension and tactile interest to various crafting projects.

 Altenew Cardstock & Scrapbooking Paper

-Is 65 lb or 110 lb cardstock thicker?
+Is 65 LB or 110 LB Cardstock Thicker?

-The rule of thumb is, the higher the GSM, the thicker and heavier the cardstock is.
-A 65 lb cardstock would have a GSM of 176, whereas a 110 lb cardstock would have a GSM between 270 - 308.
-However, understanding paper weight is a bit tricky because it depends on the type and category of paper.
-A paper that has a higher “lb” doesn’t automatically make it thicker or heavier.
+However, understanding paper weight is a bit tricky because it depends on the type, manufacturing process, and category of paper.
+A paper that has a higher “lb” or pound doesn’t automatically make it thicker or heavier.
 For instance, a 67 lb Vellum Bristol Paper has a lower GSM than a 65 lb cardstock (cover).

 Cardstock weights have increased in recent years.
 The most popular cardstock weights are 80 lb, 90 lb, 110 lb, and 130 lb.
 Heavier cardstocks like 300 lb cover the gamut from super heavy-duty to really thin!
 Each paper weight is a specific thickness that will affect the versatility of your handmade projects.
 So what's the difference?
 Let's break it down: